jorenvst/MusicXMLToIReal/README.md

 <h2>3.
 Usage</h2>

-There is no GUI as of yet, so you have to use it from the command line as follows:
+There is no GUI yet, so you have to use it from the command line as follows:

     musicxml-to-ireal alpha1.0.jar path/to/file.musicxml (path/to/another/file.musicxml) ...